ethereum/go-ethereum/docs/_interface/merge.md

 Total Difficulty* (TTD)](https://ethereum.org/en/glossary/#terminal-total-difficulty).
 In case of an emergency delay, the TTD can be overriden in Geth using the `--override.terminaltotaldifficulty` command-line flag.
 Once the merge block exists, Geth will no longer be able to follow the head of the chain without a consensus client.
-If Geth is not connected to a consensus client it will simply stall at the merge block awaiting instructions information from a consensus client.
+If Geth is not connected to a consensus client it will simply stall at the merge block.
 Assuming a consensus client is connected in advance, the two clients will automatically handle the merge together with no disruption to the user.

 ## Using Geth after The Merge